 category data for marketing

-We keep this information so we can send you general information on our events and activities, such as our newsletter.
-This counts as
+We keep this information so we can send you general information on our events and activities,

-marketing under GDPR.
+such as our newsletter.
+This counts as marketing under GDPR.
 We aim to provide information in the best format for you.

 We only send newsletters and

-updates if you have opted in for them.
-We generate these mailing lists from our secure database (see above for retention period) and will remove you from the mailing lists within two weeks of receiving your request to unsubscribe.
+mailing lists from our secure database (see above for retention period) and will remove you from the mailing lists within two weeks of receiving

 Monitoring data

-Information we generate to monitor our service, report to our funders and prove that we are meeting our charitable aims and
+our funders and prove that we are meeting our charitable aims and objectives.

-statistical, and it is not possible to identify individuals from the completed report.
+The reports we generate are statistical, and it is not possible to identify individuals from the

 This includes special category data such as health conditions, ethnicity, sexuality etc.

-We use your data to generate
+We use your data to generate statistical information which we

-whether we are reaching all parts of the community and to identify any gaps in our services.
+We also use this data to check whether we are reaching all parts of the community and to identify any gaps in our services.

 Financial information

-Dates and amounts of payments, the account the payment was made to, Gift Aid eligibility etc.
+payments, the account the payment was made to, Gift Aid eligibility etc.

-We use this information to meet our legal requirement to keep accurate financial records.
+We use this information to meet our legal requirement to keep

 We are legally obliged to keep this information for a minimum of 7 years.